roblunx/vscode-c6510-asm/README.md

 ## Release Notes

+### 0.0.6

+ - Fixed unnecessary processing multiple times of the same file when included from different sources.
+ - Prevented failure and never reaching a result due to recursive or cross inclusion.

 ### 0.0.5

  - Added multi-file support for `Go to definition`.
 Source files included are now also searched.